 - Advantages.
-This option would leave it to a specialized contractor to do what it can do best (precisely the activities identified by the acronym D, B, O, and M).
+This option would leave it to a specialized contractor to do what it can do most effectively (precisely the activities identified by the acronym D, B, O, and M).
 It would also be relatively quick and easy to implement, and enjoy ANGLEC's relatively low cost of finance.
-Further, it would allow the contractor to train ANGLEC for a certain period (shorter or longer, depending on the technology) on O&M, making sure there is an adequate skills transfer before a potential hand-off to the owner that financed the plant; and - Disadvantages.
+Further, it would allow the contractor to train ANGLEC's staff for a certain period (shorter or longer, depending on the technology) on O&M, making sure there is an adequate skills transfer before a potential hand-off to the owner that financed the plant - Disadvantages.
 We see no disadvantages to this option, apart from being subject to any financing constraint of ANGLEC's.
+This financial constraint is limited because the Caribbean Development Bank has agreed to lend ANGLEC money at low interest rates.